 Bryan's background includes senior management roles in a variety of industries such as food and beverage, hospitality, family entertainment and health and fitness.
 When he is not training the next boxing champion, Bryan consults various other small business owners nationwide.

 Bryan's time and dedication to our community are endless, showing his passion for the city.
 His reasons for serving on the city council are simple: to impact the growth and development of this wonderful city that he and his family plan to call home for many years to come.

 Steven Deffibaugh, Honorable Mayor Pro Tempore, Place 5

 Email Steven Deffibaugh

-Steven Deffibaugh was born in Borger, Texas, has been married to his wife Judy for 46 years, and has one son and two grandkids.
-Some of his career highlights include, serving in the Marine Corps, being a police officer for both the Van Alstyne and McKinney Police Departments, and Collin County Fire Marshal, just to name a few.
-His background also includes serving two terms as Mayor for the City of Princeton, he currently serves as Mayor Pro Tempore, and has been on the City Council since May of 2010.
+Steven Deffibaugh was born in Borger, Texas, was married to his wife Judy for 46 years, and has one son and two grandkids.
+Some of his career highlights include serving in the Marine Corps, being a police officer for both the Van Alstyne and McKinney Police Departments, and being Collin County Fire Marshal, just to name a few.
+His background also includes serving two terms as Mayor for the City of Princeton, he currently serves as Mayor Pro Tempore and has been on the City Council since May of 2010.

-Some of his award recognition includes, the 2015 International Association of Fire Chiefs Ready Set Go Program National Award of Excellence, and the 2015 Bronze Smokey Bear Award from the USDA Forest Service, National Association of Foresters and the Ad Council.
+Some of his award recognition includes the 2015 International Association of Fire Chiefs Ready Set Go Program National Award of Excellence, the 2015 Bronze Smokey Bear Award from the USDA Forest Service, the National Association of Foresters, and the Ad Council.